UoM-Data-Science-Platforms/gm-sde/projects/SDE Lighthouse 01 - Newman/README.md

 Further details for each code set can be found below.

-### Alcohol heavy drinker
+### Adverse Drug Reaction

-Any code suggestive that a patient is a heavy drinker.
+Any code suggestive that a patient has had an adverse reaction from a drug or component of a drug

+Codes retrieved manually from the GP event table in the SDE, searching terms that include '%adverse%' and ('%reaction% or '%effect%')

 LINK: [https://github.com/rw251/.../patient/adverse-drug-reaction/1](https://github.com/rw251/gm-idcr/tree/master/shared/clinical-code-sets/patient/adverse-drug-reaction/1)
 # Clinical code sets